GuidesRecipesAPI ReferenceChangelog

 • Use a different payment rail such as wire by setting "payment_rail": "wire" in your request.

 Other common failure reasons include insufficient funds or exceeding a customer's transaction limits.
-You can check a customer's current limits and transaction history using the Get Customer and List Transfers endpoints.
+Check a customer's current limits and transaction history using the Get Customer and List Transfers endpoints.